Maskime/ytmda-streamdeck/README.md

 to see any value in `show-lyrics-hidden` from the StreamDeck.
 But if you've compelling arguments for some that are a "must have" to you, please don't hesitate to create an issue, we'll debate over it.

+## Known Issues

+### Password Resetting

+Setting a password on the YTMD Server API prevents the integration to work.
+I've yet to figure how to handle the global parameters mechanism on the stream-deck, but it's likely to be an issue with the StreamDeck Lib.
+Didn't got much time to go into the details, will certainly do if this get a bit of traction.

 ## Credits
 Bootstrapping code by [csharpfritz](https://github.com/csharpfritz) from project [StreamDeckToolkit](https://github.com/FritzAndFriends/StreamDeckToolkit)
 [YTMDesktop](https://github.com/ytmdesktop/ytmdesktop) project.